cran/bootES/README.md

 - differences between correlations

-A pre-print version of our article, _bootES:_ An R Package for Bootstrap Confidence Intervals on Effect Sizes, is available [here](https://web.williams.edu/Psychology/Faculty/Kirby/bootes-kirby-gerlanc-in-press.pdf).
+A pre-print version of our article, _bootES:_ An R Package for Bootstrap Confidence Intervals on Effect Sizes, is available.

 ## Install